wgois/OIS/README.md

 Cross Platform Object Oriented Input Lib System.
 Meant to be very robust and compatiable with many systems and operating systems.

-This is the official repository and is a continuation of the great work done by pjcast on the old sourceforge repo.

 ## Todo

 - Merge pull requests/patches send in over time